-Like ourselves, guest contributor Kirsten Gallagher is a big fan of active travel.
-Recently, she’s been relating her stories of hiking and practicing yoga in Guatemala, but today, she’s taking us to beautiful Ireland.
-Come along as she takes us on a hiking adventure through Ireland’s Wicklow Mountains National Park, the country’s largest national park.
+Updated 03.19.2020: Like ourselves, guest contributor Kirsten Gallagher is a big fan of active travel.
+Recently, she’s been relating her stories of hiking and practicing yoga in Guatemala.
+Now she’s taking us to beautiful Ireland.
+Come along as Kirsten shares tips for a Wicklow Mountains National Park hiking adventure, the country’s largest national park.

 We believe that adding a hiking adventure to your itinerary truly enhances the trip.
-If you’re traveling to Dublin anytime soon, make sure to include this beautiful hiking adventure.
+If you’re traveling to Dublin anytime soon, make sure to include this beautiful hiking trip.

 Wicklow Mountains National Park Hiking Tips